Is the yogurt made from raw milk?

 Do you produce all the milk for the yogurt?

-In 2016, we will produce the vast majority of the milk that we need for yogurt right here on the farm.
-The remainder is bought from two small local grass-fed dairies.
+We produce the majority of the milk that we need for yogurt right here on the farm.
+The remainder is bought from two small, local, certified organic, grass-fed dairies.
 We are very picky about the quality of milk that goes into our yogurt, and therefore picky about who we buy from.
 Both of these dairies are owned by friends, so we know they treat their cows and their land with the same care that we do.
 We are currently growing our herd to be able to produce a higher proportion of the milk, but we also like buying milk.
-We are able to pay a good price for high-quality milk, and feel good about contributing to the survival of other small dairies.
+We are able to pay a good price for high-quality milk, and feel good about contributing to the survival of other small organic dairies.

 Why does the texture of the yogurt change slightly from season to season?